Marianne Bernadotte: Education and professional life

-Having performed in her teens at a noted open-air theatre (Fredriksdalsteatern) in her home town, Bernadotte tried out for and was accepted by the Royal Dramatic Theatre's acting school the Royal Dramatic Training Academy and did their full drama course 1945-1948.
-Between semesters she worked as a bus hostess on tours to Germany and France.
+Having performed in her teens at a noted open-air theatre (Fredriksdalsteatern) in her hometown, Bernadotte tried out for and was accepted by the Royal Dramatic Theatre's acting school the Royal Dramatic Training Academy and did their full drama course 1945-1948.
+Between semesters, she worked as a bus hostess on tours to Germany and France.
 After finishing her education, she was employed as actress Marianne Lindberg at the Royal Dramatic Theatre in Stockholm for eleven years, preferring challenging parts over glamorous ones.
 For her first of 25 parts on that stage, selected to act there as their only graduate that year, she played Annie in the Swedish version of Life With Father.
-Her directors included Olof Molander, Alf Sjöberg, Ingmar Bergman, Mimi Pollak and Göran Gentele, and some of the actors in her plays were Jarl Kulle, Inga Tidblad and Mai Zetterling.
+Her directors included Olof Molander, Alf Sjöberg, Ingmar Bergman, Mimi Pollak, and Göran Gentele, and some of the actors in her plays were Jarl Kulle, Inga Tidblad, and Mai Zetterling.
 She also was in the motion picture Kulla Gulla in 1956 with Hugo Björne and appeared in two plays on Swedish television in 1957 and 1959.
-In her 1986 memoir she described her acting experience, writing for example:
+In her 1986 memoir, she described her acting experience, writing for example:

 Along with your director and your fellow actors you find your way through to your part.
 You build up your own little world, a concentrate, where everyone invests of h-self to hold the pieces together and thus be able to offer the audience something whole.

 The theatre was closed for renovation in 1956, and after leaving there Bernadotte was trained by the NK department store and took over their gift shop.
-A few years later she took courses in Cultural Communication, French and Art at Stockholm University, became the Swedish representative of Sotheby's and in 1970 studied gourmet cooking at Le Cordon Bleu in Paris.
+A few years later, she took courses in Cultural Communication, French, and Art at Stockholm University, became the Swedish representative of Sotheby's and in 1970 studied gourmet cooking at Le Cordon Bleu in Paris.
 After her husband's reconciliation with her widowed father-in-law King Gustaf VI Adolf in the 1970s, she and the elderly Swedish king especially enjoyed cooking together.

-In 1983 Marianne Bernadotte graduated as Bachelor of Arts in Art history at Stockholm University.
+In 1983, Marianne Bernadotte graduated as Bachelor of Arts in Art history at Stockholm University.
 Her academic papers included work on the glass artist and sculptor Edvin Öhrström.

-In July 2014 she had good reviews after hosting the popular radio show Sommar on her 90th birthday.
+In July 2014, she received good reviews after hosting the popular radio show Sommar on her 90th birthday.